ande-box/C4DashboardToolexe/README.md

 **📱 Smart Mobile UI**
 - **Smart Shutdown Button:** Hidden on mobile devices to prevent accidental server shutdowns.
 - **Mobile Setup Restriction:** Setup controls are hidden on mobile to keep the interface clean.
+- **PIN-Protected Fallback:** Even if a user switches to Desktop view on mobile, the Installer PIN still blocks access to Shutdown and Setup Mode.
 - **Cleaner Pure Buttons:** Standard Buttons are rendered as clean, compact cards.

 **🏠 Room Management & Reordering**